Multi-Channel Far-Field Speaker Verification with Large-Scale Ad-hoc Microphone Arrays: Experiments

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-We denote the proposed model as STB-ASV.
-For the STB-ASV training, the network structure of its initial single-channel ASV is the same as in \cite{chung2020defence}, which contains three main components: a front-end residual convolution neural network (ResNet) \cite{he2016deep}, a self-attentive pooling (SAP) \cite{zhu2018self} layer and a fully-coonnected layer.
+For the proposed SA-aggregation and GAT-aggregation, the network structure of their initial single-channel ASV is the same as in \cite{chung2020defence}, which contains three main components: a front-end residual convolution neural network (ResNet) \cite{he2016deep}, a self-attentive pooling (SAP) \cite{zhu2018self} layer and a fully-connected layer.
 It was trained for $200$ epochs on the Librispeech corpus.
-Then, the parameters of the ResNet layer and SAP layer were fixed and sent to the multi-channel ASV.
-Finally, we trained the STB blocks of the proposed STB-ASV with Libri-adhoc-simu and Libri-adhoc40 data respectively, where the number of the spatio-temporal blocks is $2$, and the number of the attention heads is $4$.
-We used voxceleb\_trainer\footnote{https://github.com/clovaai/voxceleb\_trainer} to build our models.
-The preprocessing of the data and training setting of the proposed model is the same as \cite{liang2021attention}.
-We appropriately adjust the size of the model to ensure the rationality of the comparison system.
-The following two baselines are used for comparison: \begin{itemize} \item \textbf{Oracle one-best + ASV}: This serves as the single-channel baseline.
-We pick the channel that is physically closest to the speaker source as the input of the single-channel ASV model.
-Note that, for the \textit{oracle one-best} baseline, the distances between the speaker and the microphones are known beforehand.
-In order to verify the rationality of the \textit{oracle one-best} baseline, we selected six closest channels as the input of the single-channel ASV respectively.
-As shown in figure~\ref{fig:res}, it is reasonable to select the closest channel.

-\item \textbf{Utterance-level cross-channel self-attention + ASV (UCCA+ASV) \cite{liang2021attention}}: It adds an utterance-level cross-channel self-attention layer and a global fusion layer after the pooling layer of a single-channel ASV. \end{itemize}
+Then, the parameters of the ResNet layer and SAP layer were fixed and sent to the proposed multi-channel ASV.
+Finally, we fine-tuned the multi-channel aggregation block with Libri-adhoc-simu and Libri-adhoc40 data respectively, where the number of the aggregation block is $1$, and the number of the attention heads is $4$.
+We used \textit{voxceleb\_trainer}\footnote{https://github.com/clovaai/voxceleb\_trainer} to build our models.
+The preprocessing of the data and training setting of the proposed models are the same as \cite{liang2021attention}.
+The following six baselines were used for comparison: \begin{itemize} \item \textbf{Oracle one-best}: We pick the channel that is physically closest to the speaker source as the input of the single-channel ASV model.
+Note that, for the \textit{oracle one-best} baseline, the distances between the speaker and the microphones are known beforehand. \item \textbf{Utterance-level cross-channel self-attention (UCSA) \cite{liang2021attention}}: It adds an utterance-level cross-channel self-attention layer after the pooling layer.
+Unlike the original UCSA in \cite{liang2021attention}, we removed FFN which leads to better performance than the original UCSA.
+The number of SA layers and attention heads are $1$ and $4$ respectively. \item \textbf{Attentive pooling \cite{cai2021embedding}}: It adds an attentive pooling layer above the pooling layer of the single-channel ASV. \item \textbf{Mean pooling}: It sets equal weights to all speaker embeddings from different channels. \item \textbf{EV \cite{wolf2014channel}}: It selects the signal of a microphone with the highest envelope variance as the input of the single-channel ASV. \item \textbf{Beamforming \cite{anguera2007acoustic}}: It aggregates the multi-channel signals into a single-channel enhanced signal by classic acoustic beamforming.
+The enhanced speech is taken as the input of the single channel ASV. \end{itemize}